-5.18 The proposals would result in the loss of two of the smaller Wild Cherry trees which lie within the site and to the rear of the hedgerow, which is proposed to be enhanced as part of the proposals.
-The trees were added to the Tree Preservation Order as part of the group value to the character of the area but the two trees proposed to be removed are not in themselves identified as being of significance.
-With the proposed new planting to the rear boundaries which would lessen the impact of the proposals and an enhanced hedgerow planting to Back Lane, it is considered that the proposed loss of these two small trees would not be significant to the character of the area and the Tree Preservation Order should continue in force to protect the remainder of the trees.
-The loss of the two small Wild Cherry trees is therefore not considered to be significant and the proposals are considered to be acceptable.
+5.23 The proposal would result in the loss of two of the smaller Wild Cherry trees which lie within the site to the rear of the hedgerow, which would be enhanced by additional planting.
+The trees were included in the Tree Preservation Order as part of a group in recognition of their contribution to the character of the area but the two trees proposed to be removed are not in themselves identified as being significant.
+With the proposed new planting to the rear boundaries, which would lessen the impact of the proposed loss of these two small trees would not be significant to the character of the area and the Tree Preservation Order should continue in force to protect the remainder of the trees.
+The loss of the two small Wild Cherry trees is therefore not considered to be significant and the proposal is considered to be acceptable subject to adequate landscape planting.